-Symptoms depend on the tumor's size and location.
-A growing tumor will often have fluid build-up around it.
-This is called edema.
-Edema puts pressure on the brain.
-Symptoms may develop gradually or rapidly.
+Symptoms depend on the tumor's size and where it is.
+A growing tumor will often have fluid buildup around it.
+Fluid puts pressure on the brain.
+Pressure may cause:

 Rehabilitation Therapy TOP

-There are no current guidelines to prevent a brain tumor because the cause is unclear.
+There is no way to prevent a brain tumor since the cause is unknown.

 American Brain Tumor Association